-There are many historical buildings in Beyoglu, but instead of focussing on the major mansions and consulates, we take a look at the lesser known Palaces.
+There are many historical buildings in Beyoğlu, but instead of focusing only on the major mansions and consulates, this guide looks at some of the lesser-known palaces, residences, and historic apartment buildings that give the district its distinctive character.

 Ankara Palace